AndersonDinizDev/hamburguer-app/README.md

 # Access
 $ cd hamburguer-app
 # open the terminal and type
-$ npm i or npm install
+$ yarn i or yarn install
 # start the project
 $ yarn start
 # The server will initialize in the <http://127.0.0.1:3000>